top of page

 The City of Surrey owns the fields at South Surrey Athletic Park, Morgan Creek Park, and Dufferin Park.
 The City of Surrey issues permits to users (like Coastal FC).
 This includes grass, turf, and gravel fields.
 Coastal FC is restricted to using only those fields for which permits have been obtained.

-The City of Surrey routinely evaluates the fields on Thursday evenings in anticipation of weekend use.
+The City of Surrey routinely evaluates the fields on Thursday afternoon in anticipation of weekend use.
 However, there may be instances where alterations to the field's "status" can occur at ANY TIME before or during the weekend activities.

 To view the City of Surrey’s field status page, CLICK HERE